peakflames/mogzi/docs/process/04_09_session_mgmt.md

 ```

 - **Id**: A UUIDv7, which is time-sortable and will be used as the directory name.
-- **Name**: A user-friendly name for the session, defaulting to the creation timestamp.
+- **Name**: A user-friendly name for the session, defaulting to a randomly generated creative name in the format "color_creature" (e.g., "emerald_dragon", "crimson_beholder", "sapphire_elf").
 - **CreatedAt/LastModifiedAt**: Timestamps for session management.
 - **History**: The list of `SerializableChatMessage` objects for the conversation with attachment metadata.
 - **InitialPrompt**: The first user message, truncated to 50 characters for display in the session list.